MHD Simulation in Galactic Center Region with Radiative Cooling and Heating: Discussions

 \subsection{Cosmic-Rays and $\gamma$-Ray Excess in the GB region}

-In this paper, we show that the magnetic field supports the density structure in the $z$ direction in the upper region of the Galactic plane.
+In this paper, we show that the magnetic field supports the density structure in the $z$ direction in the upper region of the {mid-plane}.
 On the other hand, it is suggested that cosmic-ray pressure may contribute to the same extent \citep{Boulares90a}.
 It has also been reported that cosmic-rays can be a source of heating of dilute ionized gas and drive outflow \citep{Shimoda22a}.
 The study of dilute gas at higher altitudes ($z>1-10 \unit{kpc}$) should incorporate the effects of cosmic-rays and supernova explosions, which are not considered in this study.

 The cosmic-rays around the {GB} region are also related to the observed $\sim 100$~TeV $\gamma$-ray excess \citep{HESS_Collabo2016}.
 The cosmic-ray protons with an energy of $\sim$~PeV can be responsible for the $\sim 100$~TeV $\gamma$-ray emissions although their origin and acceleration process are still under debated \citep[e.g.,][]{Shimoda2022a}.
 In the most accepted scenario of cosmic-ray acceleration, the diffusive shock acceleration at supernova remnant shocks, the maximum energy of accelerated particles is determined by the magnetic filed strength at the shock upstream \citep[e.g.,][]{Lagage1983a,Lagage1983b,Bell2004a}.
-The required field strength is $>100~\mu$G for accelerating $\sim$PeV cosmic-rays at the supernova remnant shock.
-Such strong magnetic field is well reproduced in our simulation although its volume fraction is not so large.
-If the fraction was large, the PeV cosmic-ray acceleration would occur everywhere in the GB region.
+The required field strength is $>100~\mu$G for accelerating $\sim$PeV cosmic-rays at the supernova remnant shock. {If the volume fraction of gas with such a strong field was large}, the PeV cosmic-ray acceleration would occur everywhere in the GB region.
 Thus, further investigation of the field strength distribution is a necessary step to elucidate the origin of the high energy $\gamma$-rays and cosmic-rays.